Water Pitcher System

 Reverse osmosis (RO) is an advanced purifying method that forced the water through a semipermeable membrane to remove molecules, minerals, and huge particles in the water.
 RO water can be referred to as pure water because they are free from minerals.

 Normally it is similar to a multi-stage purifier with an additional membrane filter that performs reverse osmosis at a later stage.
+It comes with an under sink and countertop RO water filter.

 Some might argue that RO will filter the beneficial minerals such as calcium and magnesium which is a need in the human body.
 According to studies in WQA, the minerals in water are negligible compare to minerals that are consumed from food.
 You shouldn’t be too concerned if you constantly have food that contains calcium (milk) and magnesium (nuts).